Magistrate Court Representation in Derby

 If you do not qualify for legal aid either on merits or means we can discuss private funding with you.

-Should you need legal representation in the Magistrates’ court you will be represented by one of the following members of our legal department; John Last, Rob Wetton, Paul McLeod, Amie Godson or Ande Hunter Jimenez.
+Should you need legal representation in the Magistrates’ court you will be represented by one of the following members of our legal department; John Last, Rob Wetton, Amie Godson or Ande Hunter Jimenez.
 Telephone us directly on 01332 369090 to discuss this further.